 – Consolidated sales increased 1.7%

-The Company believes the non-GAAP financial measure of EBITDA provides important supplemental information to both management and investors regarding financial and business trends used in assessing its results of operations.
+The Company believes the non-GAAP financial measures of net earnings and diluted earnings per share on a proforma basis, excluding impairment, and EBITDA (EBITDA is calculated as net earnings before interest, taxes, depreciation, amortization, and impairment charge) provide important supplemental information to both management and investors regarding financial and business trends used in assessing its results of operations.
 The Company believes adding back the specified items to net earnings provides a more meaningful comparison to the corresponding reported periods and internal budgets and forecasts, provides management with a more relevant measurement of operating performance and is more useful in assessing management performance.
 In addition, EBITDA is a component of the financial covenants and an interest rate metric in the Company’s credit facility.
+While management believes this non-GAAP financial measure is useful in evaluating Ennis, this information should be considered as supplemental in nature and not as a substitute for, or superior to, the related financial information prepared in accordance with GAAP.

-In other news, the Company announced today the Board of Directors has set the record date for the Annual Shareholder Meeting.
-The Annual Meeting of Shareholders will be held on July 25, 2013, with a record date of May 24, 2013.
+Other News: The Company announced today the Board of Directors has set the record date and meeting date for the Annual Shareholder Meeting.
+The Annual Meeting of Shareholders will be held on July 24, 2014, with a record date of May 27, 2014.

 Ennis, Inc. (www.ennis.com) is primarily engaged in the production and sale of business forms, apparel and other business products.
 The Company is one of the largest private-label printed business product suppliers in the United States.
 Headquartered in Midlothian, Texas, the Company has production and distribution facilities strategically located throughout the United States of America, Mexico and Canada, to serve the Company’s national network of distributors.
 The Company, together with its subsidiaries, operates in two business segments: print and apparel.
 The print segment manufactures and sells business forms, other printed business products, printed and electronic media, presentation products, flex-o-graphic printing, advertising specialties and Post-it Notes, internal bank forms, plastic cards, secure and negotiable documents, envelopes and other custom products.
 The apparel segment manufactures T-Shirts and distributes T-Shirts and other active-wear apparel through nine distribution centers located throughout North America.